 Grate zucchini on large side of a box grater.

-You can substitute 1/2 cup + 2 tbsp dark brown sugar plus 2 tbsp granulated sugar for light brown sugar.
+You can substitute ½ cup + 2 tablespoon dark brown sugar plus 2 tablespoon granulated sugar for light brown sugar.

 You can use light olive oil, canola oil or vegetable oil for a more neutral flavor in the bread.